Air Quality

 Geographical information system

-• Geographic background data including administrative divisions, land use and land cover, population data, transportation networks, water bodies, orography (DEMs), satellite imagery (LANDSAT, SPOT, IKONOS) and aerial photography, that are managed with the embedded GIS; for an operational example, please visit the MapCatalog and MapServer of the most recent AirWare/Cyprus project.
-Monitoring data analysis
+Geographic background data including administrative divisions, land use and land cover, population data, transportation networks, water bodies, orography (DEMs), satellite imagery (LANDSAT, SPOT, IKONOS) and aerial photography, that are managed with the embedded GIS, spanning several levels of nested geographioc domains: LIFE+: model domains provides and example.

 Emission inventories